AngelGonePro/SoftEther-VPN-Web-Ui-with-wireguard/README.md

-# WARNING: STILL IN BETA DEVELOPMENT | SoftEther-VPN-Web-Ui-with-wireguard
+# WARNING: STILL IN BETA DEVELOPMENT | StratumVPN - a SoftEther VPN - Web-Ui - with wireguard
 SoftEther VPN Web Ui With Wireguard Support and Custom port config

 TESTED DEVICES ARE WINDOWS, ANDROID, AND UniFi OS VPN Client.
 Issues with others feel free to make a pull request with detialed logs!!!!